dortania/Getting-Started-With-ACPI/Universal/smbus.md

 Device (_SB.PC00.SMBS.BUS0) <- Renamed
 ```

-**Note**: We comment out `MCHC` on IvyBridge and newer, reason for this is that MCHC is the memory controller for northbridges.
-Sandy Bridge was the first generation to merge the north and southbridge controllers meaning there's no reason to define this
+**Note**: The MCHC is actually the DRAM controller, similar idea to SMBus for fixing memory reporting

 ## [Now you're ready to compile the SSDT!](/Manual/compile.md)